gustavomontz/gustavomontz/README.md

 I design products.
 I build them.
 I ship them.

 Most designers stop at handoff.
 I don't.
-I take ideas from discovery and user research all the way to production-ready code — in React, TypeScript, and Tailwind CSS.
-When a problem needs a prototype fast, I use AI-assisted tools to validate it in hours, not days.
+I take ideas from discovery and user research all the way to production-ready code.

 Over 5 years of experience and 70+ projects delivered for enterprise clients like Bosch, DNV, Schneider Electric, Vivo, and Claro.